Food Type

 Nopales or nopalitos (the cactus pads of the prickly pear cactus) may be introduced as soon as baby is ready to start solids, which is generally around 6 months of age.
 Looking for the cactus fruit or tuna?
 See prickly pear.

 Yes, if served raw as they are difficult to chew.
-To minimize the risk, cook nopales until soft and cut in age-appropriate pieces.
+To reduce the risk, prepare and serve nopales in an age-appropriate way.
 As always, make sure you create a safe eating environment and stay within an arm’s reach of baby during meals.

 For more information on choking, visit our sections on gagging and choking and familiarize yourself with the list of common choking hazards.